-In the example SUSHI/ETH, SUSHI is the base asset and ETH is the quote asset.
+In the example SUSHI/ETH, SUSHI is the token asset (aka base asset) and ETH is the pair asset (aka quote asset).

 Tokemak deploys liquidity on Cycles, which will be set to weekly upon live liquidity deployment.
 Assets deposited or TOKE staked mid-Cycle only become 'active' when a new Cycle begins.
 Assets requested to be withdrawn cannot be fully withdrawn until a new Cycle begins.
 TOKE rewards only begin for newly deposited assets or staked TOKE at the start of a new Cycle.
 See Cycles for more info.